Semantics-Aware Updates from Remote Energy Harvesting Devices to Interconnected LEO Satellites: Introduction

 Several studies have examined semantics-aware communication in LEO satellite networks, where the data may be utilized within the LEO network---for example, for distributed processing---or ultimately delivered to a ground destination node via dissemination in the LEO network.
-The works \cite{soret2020latency, chiariotti2022age} investigate AoI in multihop satellite networks under packet erasure channels and queuing policies, deriving closed-form bounds for both average and Peak AoI (PAoI).
+The works \cite{soret2020latency, chiariotti2022age} investigate AoI and Peak AoI (PAoI) in multihop satellite networks under packet erasure channels and queuing policies.
 Path selection in dynamic LEO constellations with Inter-Satellite Link (ISL) interruptions is explored in \cite{li2022age}, where AoI is optimized under path and arrival rate constraints.
 Access control mechanisms for minimizing PAoI in GEO/LEO heterogeneous networks for IoT gateways are examined in \cite{cai2022age}.
-Optimization of average AoI in LEO satellite-terrestrial integrated networks is addressed in \cite{gao2022non} through a Non-Orthogonal Multiple Access (NOMA)-based two-user scheme, with satellites offering orthogonal access for other users.
+Optimization of average AoI in integrated networks is addressed in \cite{gao2022non} through a Non-Orthogonal Multiple Access (NOMA)-based two-user scheme, with satellites offering orthogonal access for other users.
 Protocols for timely dual-hop status updates in Satellite IoT (SIoT) systems, leveraging relaying LEO satellites to enhance PAoI over fading channels, are developed in \cite{huang2023age, jiao2022age}.
 The work in \cite{xu2022age} introduces an age-optimal delivery protocol for two-hop SIoT links, incorporating data compression, transmission scheduling, and spatial-temporal correlations.
-In \cite{hong2023age}, AoII is employed as a content-based metric, formulating an AoII minimization problem under power, network stability, and freshness constraints in a downlink NOMA-based status update system.
-Lastly, \cite{liao2024information} proposes an LEO IoT architecture with edge intelligence for collaborative task processing, optimizing PAoI while considering terminal energy constraints.
+In \cite{hong2023age}, an AoII minimization problem is formulated under power, network stability, and freshness constraints in a downlink NOMA-based system. \cite{liao2024information} proposes an LEO IoT architecture with edge intelligence for collaborative task processing, optimizing PAoI while considering terminal energy constraints.
+Lastly, \cite{badia2025satellite} addresses AoI-minimal scheduling over a finite horizon, with updates from an IoT device delivered to a monitor via orbiting, line-of-sight LEO satellites, accounting for intermittent connectivity.